bradygaster-zz/downr/README.md

 ## debugging
 here are two ways to get downr running on your local workstation.

-1. if have [visual studio code](http://code.visualstudio.com) installed, type the commands below to open the project using Visual Studio Code.
-Then, just start debugging
+1. if have [visual studio code](http://code.visualstudio.com) installed, type the commands below to open the project using Visual Studio Code and just start debugging via f5 (or whatever your shortcut is)

         cd ..
         code .